henryboldi/felony/README.md

 [![David](https://david-dm.org/henryboldi/felony.svg)]()

 ## Download Felony
 You can download compiled versions of Felony for Windows, Mac OS X, and Linux from https://github.com/henryboldi/felony/releases.
-The app is currently in it's pre-release stage, so it hasn't been fully tested on all platforms.
+The app is currently in its pre-release stage, so it hasn't been fully tested on all platforms.
 Confirmed to be working on Mac, as that's what the developers own.

 ## Here's how it works...
 1. Add public keys to your buddies list— A public key is like a username - Adding someone’s public key to your buddies list lets you send them messages.
 You can find other public keys on markets like keybase.io and darknet.